Waiver of Premium: How to Get a Bulletproof Life Insurance Policy

 With a term life insurance policy, that could mean having to walk away from a policy.
 In this case, you’d give up the death benefit AND the dollars you’ve paid in premium up to this point.

 With a whole life policy, that could mean canceling your policy or choosing another funding method.
-Options include paying base premium only, paying from policy values, using a policy loan, or reduced paying up.
+Options include paying base premium only, paying from policy values, using policy loans, or reduced paying up.
 You’d have to accept that these options will reduce your cash value and/or survivor benefit, constricting the policy.

 Reasons to Maximize Your Life Insurance if You’re Disabled